mikhailshilkov/cloudbench/front/content/coldstarts/methodology.md

 2. The scheduler invokes *the caller*.
 The caller sends an HTTP request to the cloud function which goes through whatever HTTP front-end the cloud has in front of the function.
 3. The caller *measures* the time it takes to get the HTTP response back.
 That's the key metric for the cold start estimation.
 4. The caller *logs* the response and the timings to a blob storage.

-You can find the raw files with metrics under many charts of this website.
-Feel free to use it for your own purpose.